-Find a Shelter
+Find Local Shelter Resources

-Or, consider finding your new furry family member through owner-to-owner adoption.
+You could also consider finding your new furry family member through owner-to-owner adoption.
 Visit Get Your Pet, an online community where people looking to adopt a pet can connect with people who need to find their pet a new home.

-Where to Report Cruelty
+Where to Report Found Animals